epfl-ada/ada-2024-project-thefivedatawranglers/README.md

 We primarily focus on three factors that could influence beer ratings:

 1. Does the **beer’s country of origin and the user’s country** influence the rating?
-Could it be that in some countries, due to patriotism, domestic beers are rated more favorably than foreign ones?
-Do consumers from certain countries rate beers from specific other countries particularly poorly or well?
-Could there be an apparent bias with distance when rating beers?
+Could it be that in some countries domestic beers are rated more favorably than foreign ones?
+Do consumers from certain countries rate beers from specific other countries particularly well?
+Could there be a bias with distance when rating beers?

 2. Does the **time of year** the beer is consumed affect the rating?
-In particular, the season could be of interest.
 Are there beers that are consumed much more at certain times of the year, and are these beers also rated more favorably during that time?
-Companies could adjust the output of their beers accordingly, and consumers could base their purchase decisions on this information.

 3. Does a **reviewer’s experience** with beer influence their ratings?
 Are there perhaps beers or beer styles that appeal to a “beginner” who doesn’t drink much beer, but may not appeal as much to more experienced users?
-Does the standard for beer generally increase with experience?
-Depending on the results, consumers might consider the ratings of the experience group they identify with.
+Does the standard for beer increase with experience?

 ---